-21 cases of Delta plus variant found in Maharashtra
+21 Cases Of Delta Plus Variant Found In Maharashtra

 These samples were collected since May 15 and their genome sequencing was done, the minister said.

-Genome sequencing allows the tracking of small mutations in SARS-CoV2, the virus that causes COVID-19, meaning chains of transmission can be identified.
+Genome sequencing allows the tracking of small mutations in SARS-CoV2, the virus that causes Covid, meaning chains of transmission can be identified.

 The scientific process also assists in identifying missing links in the chain of transmission.